rvunnava/axcept/README.md

 It uses keywords with parameters (or test clauses) to describe the software behavior in a way that will also be understood by developers and thus make the requirements documents directly executable as a collection of tests.

 <h3>Tool Objective</h3>
-axcept objective is to make requirements documents directly executable as a collection of tests and test clauses
+axcept's objective is to make requirements documents directly executable as a collection of tests or test clauses

 <h3>Features:</h3>
 axcept currently only suports database tests.